 You will not likely find this process in the classic Task Manager.
-It is hidden from the user, without any clear reasons.
+It is hidden from the user without any clear reason.
 The only way to spectate the rundll32 process is to use another task management application from Microsoft – Process Explorer.
 It allows you to see a lot of different hidden processes, including the subject.
 Stopping this process will surely lead to various problems with the applications that require this service to be active.
-Moreover, that process consumes very small amounts of CPU/RAM capacity, so there is no need to suspend it.
+Moreover, that process consumes tiny amounts of CPU/RAM capacity, so there is no need to suspend it.

 The times when Windows processes may be disabled to increase the system performance have passed long ago.
-When Windows XP was the last actual OS version, computers were quite weak, and their upgrade was quite expensive, disabling several services could really make your PC faster without any significant problems.
+When Windows XP was the last actual OS version, computers were quite weak, and their upgrade was quite expensive.
+Disabling several services could make your PC faster without any significant problems.
 Nowadays, such tricks can make things even worse.

 How can I understand that rundll32 is a virus?

-The perfect way to check if the process is launched by a malicious program is to open its file location.
-Find the rundll32.exe process in Process Explorer, and click it with a right mouse button.
+The perfect way to check if a malicious program launches the process is to open its file location.
+Find the rundll32.exe process in Process Explorer, and click it with the right mouse button.
 Choose the “Open file location” option, and you will see the folder where the .exe file is located.
 If the source file – rundll32.exe is located in C:/Windows/System32, everything is ok.
-Any other location of the source file means that you have malware on your computer.
-A wide range of viruses is mimic this process, copying its name.
+Any other source file location means that you have malware on your computer.
+A wide range of viruses mimics this process, copying its name.
 To check your PC for viruses, I can offer you to use GridinSoft Anti-Malware1.

 Removing the viruses with GridinSoft Anti-Malware